Eluned Morgan: European Parliament

 In 1990, Morgan worked as a stagiaire in the European Parliament for the Socialist Group.

 In 1994, Morgan was elected as a Member of the European Parliament representing Mid and West Wales.
-At the time she was the youngest MEP when she took up her seat.
+At the time she was the youngest MEP when she took up her seat, aged 27.
 She continued as an MEP representing the Wales constituency, being elected at both the 1999 and 2004 elections, before standing down at the 2009 elections.

 Morgan served as the budget control spokesperson for the 180 strong Socialist Group.
 She was also the Labour Party's European spokesperson on Energy, Industry and Science.
 She was responsible for drafting the European Parliament's response to the Energy Green Paper and also took the lead role in negotiating on behalf of the Parliament the revision of the Electricity Directive.

 House of Lords

 On 19 November 2010 it was announced that Morgan had been granted a life peerage and would sit on the Labour benches of the House of Lords, and was gazetted on 27 January 2011 as Baroness Morgan of Ely, in the City of Cardiff.
 From 2013–2016, Morgan served as the Shadow Minister for Wales in the House of Lords, and from 2014 to 2016 she served as Shadow Minister for Foreign Affairs and also as a whip.
 She was responsible for leading for Labour in the House of Lords on the EU Referendum Bill and led for Labour on two Wales Bills.

 Morgan is currently on a leave of absence from the House of Lords, and has been since 2017.
 In 2018, Morgan stated that if she were to become First Minister, she would renounce her peerage.
 In 2024, when Morgan became First Minister, she instead stated she wanted to 'pause' her peerage, and 'have that opportunity if necessary to think about what happens in the future.'